 - Target date funds work on one variable alone — when you plan to retire.
 A more custom solution based on your exact needs might yield slightly better returns.

-All that said, if you lack the desire to monitor your portfolio constantly, then a target date fund could be the perfect solution for easing yourself into the world of investing (especially if you’re just getting started.)
+If you lack the desire to monitor your portfolio constantly, then a target-date fund could be the perfect solution for easing yourself into the world of investing (especially if you're just getting started.)

 Reducing decisions and the effort required to execute your plans is a huge advantage.